Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Results

 \section{Results}

 Using Equation \ref{eq:TriplePhase} and the algorithm described in Section \ref{sect:Algorithm}, we can calculate the Fourier phase from triple correlation data and compare the result to the true value.
-Figure \ref{fig:2DPhaseRetrieval} shows the results of phase retrieval in a simulation with a 2D pixel detector.
-Note that in regions where the error Figure \ref{fig:2DPhaseRetrieval}B is small, the solved phase matches the true phase quite well.
-In this example, sufficient phase information is retrieved to fully resolve the seven simulated atoms (blue circles in Figure \ref{fig:2DPhaseRetrieval}D) with only $10^4$ shots.
+Fig.~\ref{fig:2DPhaseRetrieval} shows the results of phase retrieval in a simulation with a 2D pixel detector.
+Note that in regions where the error Fig.~\ref{fig:2DPhaseRetrieval}B is small, the solved phase matches the true phase quite well.
+In this example, sufficient phase information is retrieved to fully resolve the seven simulated atoms (blue circles in Fig.~\ref{fig:2DPhaseRetrieval}D) with only $10^4$ shots.
 The Fourier inversion was performed using the phase retrieved via our algorithm from the third-order correlation function and $\abs{g^{(1)}}$ calculated via the second-order correlation function.
 No use of coherent diffraction data was required.

 Acquiring additional shots significantly improves the fidelity of phase retrieval.
 The primary practical limit on phase retrieval via the triple correlations is the computation of the bispectrum which, for a 2D detector, requires storage of a $(N_{\text{pix}} \times N_{\text{pix}})^2$ floating point array.
 For large detectors, the bispectrum can rapidly consume all available memory on small workstations.
-The $11\times11$ detector used in the simulation in Figure \ref{fig:2DPhaseRetrieval} with $10^4$ shots proved to be a reasonable compromise between memory usage, execution time, and visual impact for purposes of this demonstration when run on a standard laptop computer.
+The $11\times11$ detector simulated in Fig.~\ref{fig:2DPhaseRetrieval} with $10^4$ shots was chosen as a reasonable compromise between memory usage, execution time, and visual impact for this demonstration on a 2015 MacBook Pro running a 2.8GHz Intel i7 processor.